genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Wherever you are on the platform, you can also access a **shortcuts menu** by clicking on the Genestack logo in the top left corner of any platform page.
-It’s an easy way to reach most commonly used apps and folders.
+It is an easy way to reach most commonly used applications and folders.
 Dashboard, Manage Applications, Manage Groups, Manage Users, Import Data and Import Template Editor,
 Experiment Browser, File Manager as well as the folders